SjoerdKoop/vicon_control/README.md

 When it is not possible to run the Lunar distribution, it is worth a try to attempt to run the software with other distributions.
 I have heard it also worked with Kinetic.

+**I cannot SSH into my BeagleBone Black**

+When using an USB connection, the BeagleBone Block creates two connections (192.168.6.2 and 192.168.7.2).
+Make sure that you **are not** using the [Vicon configuration](https://github.com/SjoerdKoop/vicon_control#setting-up-the-connection) for this specific connection.

+When using an ethernet connection connected to the main switch of the Vicon system, make sure that you **are** using the [Vicon configuration](https://github.com/SjoerdKoop/vicon_control#setting-up-the-connection) for this specific connection.

 **System X is not able to connect or not getting data from system Y**

 * Check the hardware, make sure the cables are properly connected